 Although the idea may seem new and strange – even a little embarrassing — the bidet has been an accepted method of personal hygiene in Europe for hundreds of years.
 Because bidets are just starting to catch on in Canada, you probably have a ton of questions about how these devices work and whether bidets are worth the expense.

+We can help you choose the best toilet to fit your home and lifestyle.
 Obviously, these are the kind of questions you might not feel comfortable asking your next-door neighbour or your work colleagues, so we’ve provided the answers right here.

 How Does A Bidet Work?

 There are 2 basic types of bidets – 1) freestanding plumbing fixtures, generally positioned next to the toilet, or 2) “add a bidet” toilet seats (also known as “washlets”) that can be fitted onto any existing toilet.
 Both work similarly; jets or nozzles supply a stream of water to clean the anal or genital area of the body.

 Benefits Of A Bidet